cosmos/sdk-tutorials/onboarding/1-introduction-blockchain/networks-and-protocols.md

 What is an API request?

-With APIs developers can make calls or requests to send and receive information.
+With APIs, developers can make calls or requests to send and receive information.
 Such type of communication is often done using JSON, a programming language, and called an API request.
 Each API request has:

 * An API endpoint - you can often find a URL for the endpoint to allow software to communicate with each other;
-* A header providing information for clients and servers, for example authentication credentials;
+* A header providing information for clients and servers, for example, authentication credentials;
 * A method, which specifies the action necessary for the request - four basic and often used API methods are `GET`, `PUT`, `POST`, and `DELETE`;
 * Data, or information, send by a server specifying the request.